Senior Scams: What to Watch Out for in 2026

 Check Cooking Scams

-All they have to do is get their hand on a check you wrote, whether they steal it from the trash or your outgoing mail, and take a picture of it.
+All they have to do is get their hands on a check you wrote, whether they steal it from the trash or your outgoing mail, and take a picture of it.

-To keep your money safe, you may want to consider paying with an alternative form of payment like a credit card.
-If that’s not an option, drop checks off directly at the post office rather than sticking them in your mailbox making them vulnerable to steal.
+To keep your money safe, consider paying with an alternative form of payment, like a credit card.
+If that’s not an option, drop checks off directly at the post office rather than sticking them in your mailbox.

 Reverse Mortgage Scams

-Seniors who have already paid off their home or have a large amount of equity built up in it may look into taking out a reverse mortgage as a way to tap into some of that equity in their later years.
+Seniors who have already paid off their home, or have a large amount of equity built up in it, may look into taking out a reverse mortgage to tap into some of that equity in later years.

-They may claim to help you access your home’s equity, but then once they get your information, they steal your money, or even worse – they steal the deed to your house.
+Scammers may claim to help you access your home’s equity, but once they get your information, they steal your money or worse – steal the deed to your house.

-Don't fall for any high-pressure tactics pushing you into taking out a reverse mortgage for any reason, and if you are considering one, make sure you are working with a reputable lender.
+Don't fall for any high-pressure tactics pushing you into taking out a reverse mortgage for any reason.
+If you are considering one, make sure you are working with a reputable lender.

 Tech Support Scams

-Tech support scammers often target seniors by calling and saying there’s a problem with their computer.
+Tech support scammers often target seniors by calling and claiming there is a problem with their computer.
 They pose as a computer tech from a well-known company or computer brand.

 All they need is remote access to your computer.
-Then, they run a fake test, and ask you to pay for them to fix the “problem.”
+Then, they run a fake test and ask you to pay them to fix the “problem.”

 To get a better understanding of how these tech support scams progress, check out this 1-minute video recording from the FTC of an undercover investigation.